What can’t you live without?

 A contemporary approach to Feng Shui blends ancient wisdom with modern wellbeing practices to achieve balance, calm and joy.

-In Feng Shui our buildings represent our ‘outer bodies’ while the rooms within correspond to organs and the walls, doors and windows are like the tissues of the body.
-Vital energy enters through the front door known as the mouth of ch’i and makes a tour, passing through internal doorways and escaping through open windows.
+In Feng Shui our buildings represent our ‘outer bodies’.
+While rooms correspond to organs and the walls, doors and windows are like the tissues of the body.
+Vital energy enters through the front door known as the mouth of ch’i.
+It makes a tour, passing through internal doorways and escaping through open windows.

 Whether a person or a room, the more ch’i they contain the more vitality is present.